 The Cats Won’t Jump Between the Disconnected Embankment?

 Apparently, the cats on Sanagi Island aren’t as energetic as we thought.
-Most of them won’t be bothered to jump over to the other side of the embankment when it is disconnected.
+Most of them won’t bother to jump over to the other side of the embankment when it is disconnected.
 According to the islanders, the cats will only jump to the other side if there are some incentives.

-As soon as it finishes the feed, direct the cat’s attention to the other side of the embankment by shaking the cat food’s bag.
+As soon as it finishes the feed, direct the cat’s attention to the other side of the embankment by shaking the bag of cat food.
 Of course, put some cat food on that side of the embankment before you do so.

 It will follow you around when the cat realizes you have the cat feed.
 Thus, it will get much easier to get a photo of the cat “flying” above the disconnected point of the embankment.